 Addiction – like cancer – is a disease.

-Individuals – like my young adult son with a history of childhood trauma and Fetal Alcohol Syndrome – are at greater risk.
+And individuals – with a history of childhood trauma and Fetal Alcohol Syndrome – are at greater risk.

-Throughout his childhood I tried to do all the right things.
+Throughout their childhoods I tried to do all the right things.

 Don’t start.
 Not worth the risk.
 Addiction can happen quickly.

-I constantly knew my son’s whereabouts.
-He never carried excessive amounts of money.
-Most of his social time was spent at home with his brothers.
+I constantly knew my sons’ whereabouts.
+They never carried excessive amounts of money.
+Most of their social time was spent at home – enjoying each other.

 Drug use was a none issue.